 - a.
 The time of opening of the start shall be announced by radio.
 The radio procedures for announcing the start shall be detailed in the Local Procedures. - b.
-A maximum altitude, expressed in MSL (QNH), may be imposed prior to the opening of the start and shall be announced by the Organisers.
+A maximum altitude (QNH) may be imposed prior to the opening of the start and shall be announced by the Organisers.
 The Organisers must describe the altitude procedures before start in the Local Procedures.
 The altitude(s) shall be specified at the briefing.
 At the time of opening the start the Organisers may: - (i) Keep the altitude limit unchanged; or, - (ii) Raise the altitude limit to an altitude at least 300 m below the main cloud base; or, - (iii) Delete the altitude limit. - 7.4.5 New Starts A new valid start invalidates all previous performances of the day.
 Crossing a start line after passing through the observation zone of a Turn Point or an Assigned Area is not deemed to be a start unless the crossing time correlates with the pilot nominated start time (see 7.4.6) - 7.4.6 Communication of Start Times Pilots shall communicate their start times to the Organisers within 30 minutes of their last valid start to an accuracy of two minutes and the Organisers shall publish starting times as quickly as possible.
-These times shall be used for display of performance and for preliminary results.
 Penalties may be given for non-compliance or incorrect notification.